-Joel Allegretti is the author of four collections of poetry:
+Joel Allegretti is the author of five collections of poetry:

-Father Silicon (The Poet’s Press, 2006), selected by The Kansas City Star as one of 100 Noteworthy Books of 2006, a list that included novels by Cormac McCarthy and Thomas Pynchon;
+Father Silicon (2006), selected by The Kansas City Star as one of 100 Noteworthy Books of 2006, a list that included novels by Cormac McCarthy and Thomas Pynchon;

-Allegretti’s poems have appeared in Smartish Pace, PANK, The New York Quarterly, Maintenant: A Journal of Contemporary Dada Writing & Art, MARGIE, Fulcrum and many other national journals, as well as in The Best American Poetry blog and journals published in Canada, the United Kingdom and India.
+Allegretti’s poems have appeared in Smartish Pace, PANK, The New York Quarterly, Maintenant: A Journal of Contemporary Dada Writing & Art, MARGIE, Fulcrum and many other national journals, as well as in journals published in Canada, the United Kingdom, Belgium and India.

 His anthology appearances include:

-Divining Divas (Lethe Press, 2012), alongside Mark Doty, David Trinidad and Timothy Liu;
+Divining Divas (2012), alongside Mark Doty, David Trinidad and Timothy Liu;

-Token Entry: New York City Subway Poems (Smalls Books, 2012), which includes work by Langston Hughes, Hart Crane, Muriel Rukeyser, Billy Collins and Edward Hirsch;
+Token Entry: New York City Subway Poems (2012), which includes work by Langston Hughes, Hart Crane, Muriel Rukeyser, Billy Collins and Edward Hirsch;

-Chance of a Ghost (Helicon Nine Editions, 2005), which includes poems by Dana Gioia, Naomi Shihab Nye, James Tate and Charles Simic.
+Chance of a Ghost (2005), which includes poems by Dana Gioia, Naomi Shihab Nye, James Tate and Charles Simic.